Do you know the signs your cat needs more attention?

 So the next time you see your pet circling around you, pick her up and spend a few minutes together.

-Cats love to scratch and it’s generally considered a normal behavior but inappropriate scratching can be a sign of your cat asking for your love and attention.
+Cats love to scratch, and it’s generally considered a normal behavior, but inappropriate scratching can be a sign that your cat is asking for your love and attention.

 They also often claw to mark their territory with pheromones.
 This marking helps them leave information for other cats.